FederBoost: Private Federated Learning for GBDT: Implementation and Experiments

 \subsection{Efficiency}

 We fully implement $\name$ in C++ using GMP\footnote{https://gmplib.org/} for cryptographic operations.
-We deploy our implementation on a machine that contains 40 2.20GHz CPUs, 251 GB memory; we spawn up to 32 processes, and each process runs as a single participant.
-As ``Credit1'' and ``Credit2'' only have 10 and 23 features respectively, we consider at most 10 participants for these two datasets.
-For communication overhead, we consider both local area network (LAN) and wide area network (WAN).
-To simulate WAN, we limit the network bandwidth of each process to 20Mbit/s and add 100ms latency to each link connection.
+We deploy our implementation on a machine that contains 40 2.20GHz CPUs and 251 GB memory; we spawn up to 32 processes, and each process runs as a single participant. \textlabel{We}{RA3:2} utilize the traffic control~\cite{tc} integrated within the Linux kernel to set the traffic conditions among processes to simulate the authentic network communication among participants.
+By configuring the bandwidth, latency, and other parameters, we strive to recreate the real network environment between participants.
+Such an approach has been extensively utilized in previous research works~\cite{DBLP:journals/iacr/AbspoelEV20, DBLP:journals/pvldb/WuCXCO20,DBLP:conf/uss/HuangLHD22} and experiments show that it can effectively reflect the communication overhead comparison of different protocols in real environments.

+Specifically, we consider both the local area network (LAN) and the wide area network (WAN) in our experiments.

+We constrain each process to a network bandwidth of 1000 Mbit/s and introduce a 0.1 ms latency to each link connection to simulate LAN.
+To simulate WAN, we limit the network bandwidth of each process to 20 Mbit/s and add 100 ms latency to each link connection.
+In order to facilitate comparison with other methodologies, we adjust our network environment settings to match those reported in those methods.

 \fig~\ref{fig:train_time_vertical} shows the training time of vertical $\name$ in LAN with different number of participants.
-The results show that vertical $\name$ is very efficient: even for the challenging ``Tumor'' dataset, it only takes at most \textbf{10.85 seconds} to train a GBDT model.
+The results show that vertical $\name$ is very efficient: even for the challenging ``SUSY'' dataset, it only takes at most \textbf{33 seconds} to train a GBDT model.

 \fig~\ref{fig:train_time_horizontal} shows the training time of horizontal $\name$ in LAN.
-Both the bucket construction phase and the training phase require secure aggregation for each quantile lookup and each tree node split respectively.
-Recall that the efficiency of secure aggregation depends on the number of participants, hence the time usage of horizontal $\name$ increases linearly with the number of participants.
-For the ``Tumor'' dataset, it takes {\bf 32 seconds} for 2 participants and {\bf 299 seconds} for 32 participants.
+Both the bucket construction phase and the training phase require secure aggregation for each quantile lookup and each tree node split, respectively.
+Recall that the efficiency of secure aggregation depends on the number of participants.
+Hence the time usage of horizontal $\name$ increases linearly with the number of participants.
+For the ``SUSY'' dataset, it takes {\bf 23.75 seconds} for 2 participants and {\bf 86 seconds} for 8 participants.
 The results for ``Credit1'' and ``Credit2'' are similar: around {\bf 10 seconds} for 2 participants and {\bf 130 seconds} for 32 participants.